+"I am always amazed by reading your books.
+It confirms to me that no human beings are exempted from suffering.
+This book was more difficult for me to get through because I could really feel your pain as you were going through so many persecutions from the dark one.
 And then I was always amazed that throughout the warfare there would come a time of respite, where God would bring you up to the higher spheres and offer consolation and rest from the battles down below.
-I had a hard time writing this review as it is so hard to explain how reading the book made me feel.
 It’s a difficult place to travel, but one that is so important for our human understanding since we all face these kinds of battles in our everyday lives.